PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
-Armed with <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a>'s intuitive design patterns and a framework to make working with the library even easier, fleshing out the interface of <span class="book-title">MCC</span> was a very enjoyable process of exploring what methods seemed effective at communicating the wide amount of information I wanted the user to be able to interface with.
+Armed with <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a>'s intuitive design patterns and a framework to make working with the library even easier, I fleshed out the interface for <span class="book-title">MCC</span> by determining its core features and use-stages and creating a simple, independently functional window for each stage of program usage.
+After creating windows for dataset refinement, dataset viewing, and dataset value calculation, I simply had to create a structure to encapsulate and preserve data that needed to be communicated between windows.
 </p>

 <span class="anchor" id="lessons"></span>